Trauma & Emotional Patterns7 min read

 Why Your Body Won't Let You Relax (Even When You're Exhausted)

-If this sounds familiar, you are not alone — and nothing is wrong with you.
-What you are experiencing is not a failure to relax.
-It is nervous system dysregulation, and it is far more common than most people realize, especially among people who have been running on stress, anxiety, or survival mode for a long time.
+If this feels familiar, you are not alone.
+And nothing is wrong with you.
+What you are experiencing may be nervous system dysregulation.
+It is common in people who have been living with chronic stress, anxiety, or survival mode for a long time.

 What it actually feels like when your body will not relax